consensualsoftware/consensual_software/README.md

 Consent is most often discussed in terms of sex.
 "No means no" is a popular way to teach young people about inappropriate forms of sexual content.

-However, we believe that consent is much more nuanced and goes beyond sex.
-Explicit, informed consent should be applied to every aspect of our daily lives.
+However, we believe that explicit, informed consent should be applied to every aspect of our daily lives.

 ## Consensual software